robindouglasjohnson/gruescript/docs/gruescript.md

 are  displayed in -- alive things are usually listed first in room contents.

+`conversation`
+: If your game has `conversation on`, this means that the thing can be talked to.
+It will automatically have the verb `talk` activated (unless the player is already talking to it.)

 `lightsource`
 : This thing provides light; if it is present in a dark room (whether or not  the player is carrying it), that room and its contents will be